A Cubed Sphere Fast Multipole Method: Numerical results: error

 \subsection{Error versus particle count}

-Define the global relative $\ell_2$-error,
+Define the global relative error,

 where $\phi_1,\phi_2$ are chosen from $\phi_{\rm DS},\phi_{\rm FS},\phi_{\rm EX}$.
-Consider again the Poisson equation~\cref{eq:Poisson_equation} with real $Y_{4,3}$ solution. \Cref{fig:l2y43error} plots the discretization error $E(\phi_{\rm DS},\phi_{\rm EX})$ and CSFMM solution error $E(\phi_{\rm FS},\phi_{\rm EX})$ for degree $n=1:5$ versus particle count $N$ on the icosahedral grid.
-The discretization error follows the dashed line indicating 1st order convergence in $N$ (equivalent to 2nd order convergence in angular grid spacing).
-For given degree~$n=1:4$, the CSFMM solution error follows the dashed line for small $N$, but saturates when the discretization error falls below the CSFMM approximation error; however, for degree~$n=5$, the CSFMM solution error matches the discretization error for all $N$.

-\Cref{fig:griderrors} plots the CSFMM solution error $E(\phi_{\rm FS},\phi_{\rm EX})$ versus particle count $N$, computed using icosahedral, cubed sphere, and latitude-longitude grids.
-All three grids exhibit 1st order convergence in $N$; the icosahedral and cubed sphere grids have nearly identical error, while the latitude-longitude grid error is slightly higher.
+Consider again the Poisson equation~\cref{eq:Poisson_equation} with real spherical harmonic solution $Y_{4,3}$. \Cref{fig:l2y43error}a plots the discretization error $E(\phi_{\rm DS},\phi_{\rm EX})$ and CSFMM solution error $E(\phi_{\rm FS},\phi_{\rm EX})$ with MAC=0.7 and degree $n=1:5$ versus particle count $N$ or grid spacing $\Delta\varphi$ on the icosahedral grid.
+The discretization error follows the dashed line indicating 1st order convergence in $N$ (equivalent to 2nd order convergence in grid spacing $\Delta\varphi$).
+For degree~$n=1:4$, the CSFMM solution error follows the dashed line for small $N$, but it saturates at larger~$N$ when the discretization error falls below the CSFMM approximation error; note however that for degree~$n=5$, the CSFMM solution error matches the discretization error for all~$N$. \Cref{fig:l2y43error}b plots the CSFMM solution error $E(\phi_{\rm FS},\phi_{\rm EX})$ versus $N$ using the icosahedral, cubed sphere, and latitude-longitude grids.
+All three grids exhibit 2nd order convergence in $\Delta\varphi$; the icosahedral and cubed sphere grids have nearly identical error, while the latitude-longitude grid error is slightly higher.